-In this course students will learn about the culture and society of countries in ASEAN (Association of South - East AsianNations).
-Students will work in groups, with each group choosing one of the ten countries to study in more detail.
-Areas of study may range across a number of dimensions, including history, ethnic demography, gender roles, societal changesin the contemporary area, relationship with Japan, youth culture, social welfare, education system, and social issues specific to the country.
-Each group will share the results oftheir investigations with other group members.
+In this course, students will learn about the culture and society of countries in ASEAN (Association of South-East Asian Nations) Region.
+Students will work in groups, with each group choosing one of the ten countries to study in more details.

+Areas of study may range across a number of dimensions, including history, ethnic demography, gender roles, societal changes in the contemporary area, relationship with Japan, youth culture, social welfare, education system, and social issues specific to the country.
+Each group will share the results of their investigations with other group members.

-The course will feature (i) guest speakers who are from the ASEAN countries during the semester, and (ii) virtual communication with the peers in these countries with the use of ICT tools (COIL Collaborative Online International Learning).
+The course will feature (i) guest speakers who are from the ASEAN countries during the semester, and (ii) virtual communication with the peers in these countries with the use of ICT tools specifically COIL (Collaborative Online International Learning).